Dhavala Satyam

 Satyam is known for his revolutionary movies known as Erra Cinema in Telugu.
 His film Yuvatharam Kadilindi won a Nandi Award for Best Feature Film from the Government of Andhra Pradesh and M. Prabhakar Reddy won the Nandi Award for Best Actor in 1980.

-He associated with film personalities such Dasari Narayana Rao, Madala Ranga Rao, Chiranjeevi, Murali Mohan and R. Narayana Murthy.
+He associated with film personalities such as Dasari Narayana Rao, Madala Ranga Rao, Chiranjeevi, Murali Mohan and R. Narayana Murthy.

 Satyam directed Chaitanya Ratham (1987), a controversial biopic on politician Vangaveeti Mohana Ranga and his brother Vangaveeti Radha despite the political pressures.
-Both Ranga and Radha were murdered by political opponents.
-The movie prints were destroyed.
+Both Radha and Ranga were murdered by political opponents, in 1974 and 1988, respectively.
+The movie prints were destroyed following widespread violence after Ranga's assassination in December 1988.